-Richard Brail is currently a Managing Director and Head of the Media & Entertainment advisory practice at PJ SOLOMON, a position he has held since joining the firm in 2009.
-He previously spent 18 years as an M&A banker at Morgan Stanley where he specialized in advising clients across the media, entertainment, communication and technology sectors.
+Richard Brail is a Managing Director and Co-Head of the Global Technology, Media & Telecommunications Group and Head of Media & Entertainment.
+He joined the firm in 2009 and previously spent 18 years as an M&A banker at Morgan Stanley, where he specialized in advising clients across the media, entertainment, communication and technology sectors.

 Mr. Brail has extensive public and private company M&A experience in completed transactions involving acquisitions, divestitures and strategic combinations including mergers, joint ventures and minority investments across the Media sector.
 He has advised several international clients on cross border acquisitions in the U.S. and maintains relationships across the financial sponsor and venture capital communities.
 He also has extensive experience advising family owned businesses, Trusts & Estates and special committees of boards.